 Next, after the deceased’s obituary has been taken care of, the family must be consulted about the funeral service.
 The family’s wishes outweigh the customs of the fire department, so while the department’s Family Liaison Officer is to be present all the time during the planning process, the family can choose to select only those aspects of the service they want to have included.
 For example, the fire department’s tradition might call for the fire department honour guard to stand watch at the casket during the viewing; the family may decline for any reason.
 They should entirely be made aware of the options present and should not be pressured into including a ritual only because the fire department wants it, or “the public wishes to see this.”

-The final step for planning a firefighter’s memorial service is to honour the deceased firefighter’s last wishes if they are known.
+The final step for planning a firefighter’s memorial service is to honor the deceased firefighter’s last wishes if they are known.
 Fire departments that plan for this sort of thing (obviously hoping that these plans would never be required to be followed) should instruct each firefighter to write down precisely what is desired at a memorial, citing the risks of losing their lives on the line of duty.
 This could include clergy, pallbearers, the kind of music, the memorial/funeral ceremony, and any other details the firefighter wants to have.

 The Honor Guard and Ceremony for the Viewing

-If the family has desired an honour guard, a guard needs to be picked, or the family can ask for a specific department member.
-The honour guard’s only duty is to stand watch during the viewing or memorial.
+If the family has desired an honor guard, a guard needs to be picked, or the family can ask for a specific department member.
+The honor guard’s only duty is to stand watch during the viewing or memorial.
 A team of two can take a 30-minute vigil (starting 30 minutes before the wake and ending 30 minutes after).
 One can be present at the head and the other at the foot of the casket.
 A second-team can relieve them every 30 minutes.

 A “walkthrough” is an official ceremony during the memorial or the wake.
 At a prearranged time, uniformed officials and guests enter and pass by the casket in a single file.
 Music played by the department band accompanies this.
 Each firefighter briefly stops at the casket to pay their respects to the deceased firefighter.
-Although individual fire departments usually have their ways of doing things in this ceremony, specific points of agreement on memorialising and honouring a fallen hero properly.
+Although individual fire departments usually have their ways of doing things in this ceremony, specific points of agreement on memorializing and honoring a fallen hero properly.
 For example, a “Last Alarm Service” calls for the bell is tolled three times or tolling the bell in three sets of fives.
 What everyone seems to agree upon, though, is that a bell service is an integral part of firefight funerals and memorial services.
-Some departments also go for the 21 Guns salute, which is also practised in the military and for the police.
+Some departments also go for the 21 Guns salute, which is also practiced in the military and for the police.
 A “Placing of the Glove” service is less common, in which department officials remove their right gloves and position them on the casket.

 The family should be informed of the exact time and procedure for the walkthrough and the other customs to be followed in the firefighter’s funeral procession and the memorial service.